 Dale had the power over Laura to snap her out of her state by mentioning her own “remember Richard and Linda” trigger names of Sarah and Leland, but in every other way, Laura’s in charge.

 That Leo substitute is sitting not unlike DoppelCooper was in the lodge when the doppelganger was being consumed by flames.
 And the blood behind the man is in a similar range to where the darkness cloud exudes from tulpas Dougie and Diane before their essences lump into a precious metal.
-And then there’s the protruding stomach area that may as well be a Bob sac.
-I think this appearance is less about being DoppelCooper’s in lodge reflection and more about why Cooper doesn’t do anything about the man when he collects Laura for his mission.
+And then there’s the protruding stomach area that may as well be a BOB sac.
+I think this appearance is less about being DoppelCooper’s in Lodge reflection and more about why Cooper doesn’t do anything about the man when he collects Laura for his mission.
 Even if Cooper recognized that husk as his own atrophied astral matter, there’s nothing you should do about It but let it lie apart from yourself, whether it’s left you recently or sometime in your future.
-Touching it, acknowledging it, only activates your shit and there’s no moving on if you need to start digging all over again.
+Touching it, acknowledging it, only activates your sh*t and there’s no moving on if you need to start digging all over again.

 And whether or not that is a reflection of DoppelCooper, it is an echo of that sort of entity and I think there’s something to be said for Carrie’s implied ability of having command over Cooper’s shadow nature as well.
 And that it’s implied she’s able to kill it.
-Much as she whispers to him in the lodge, Laura always has dominance over Cooper.
+Much as she whispers to him in the Lodge, Laura always has dominance over Cooper.
 She always knows more than he does.
 Always.

 But writing as I am seems to simplify the issue a little too much.
-I still think Dale and Laura are in repetitious time loops as they shovel themselves out of their shit.
-Laura’s close to finishing her job, especially after that break as someone else, and Dale’s just getting started, but the scenes we see of them in Part Eighteen is them with their shovels, probably simultaneously working some job for the Fireman while they work on healing themselves as well.
+I still think Dale and Laura are in repetitious time loops as they shovel themselves out of their sh*t.
+Laura’s close to finishing her job, especially after that break as someone else, and Dale’s just getting started, but the scenes we see of them in Part 18 is them with their shovels, probably simultaneously working some job for the Fireman while they work on healing themselves as well.

 Why do I think Laura’s still got digging to do?
 Because the phone rang in her witness protection house.
 It was her proverbial Charlie calling, to keep her from going with Cooper, to force her hand into staying inside the house.
 To keep her from fully remembering.